German lawmakers back Internet copyright, Google critical

 The bill, which follows years of debate, comes as the newspaper industry in Germany, as elsewhere, struggles to find new sources of revenue as readers and advertisers move online in droves.

-Chancellor Angela Merkel’s center-right coalition, which faces an election in September, watered down its original plans amid pressure from Internet lobbyists, lawyers and others who argued that it undermined freedom of information.
+Chancellor Angela Merkel’s centre-right coalition, which faces an election in September, watered down its original plans amid pressure from Internet lobbyists, lawyers and others who argued that it undermined freedom of information.

 Google launched an ad campaign in German newspapers and set up a web information site called “Defend your web” to lobby against the proposals, saying they would mean less information for consumers and higher costs for companies.